MMTDigital/kentico-cloud-graphql-server-azure-function/README.md

 A serverless GraphQL API that is bundled with Kentico Cloud content resolution.

+Note: you likely will need this repo also – https://github.com/MMTDigital/kentico-cloud-schema-generator-azure-function

 This is an Azure Function that can be deployed and used as a GraphQL API for your application.
 It makes sense to be pulling content from Kentico Cloud into your application, but you are not restricted to this.
 Consider the following diagram:

 ![Container Diagram](./container-diagram.png?raw=true "Container Diagram")